 4. Refrain from Taking Action During the Episode

 Like we mentioned before, how it’s important to keep their sleeping environment consistent.
-It’s very important to refrain from taking any sort of action during a night terror.
+It’s imperative to refrain from taking any action during a night terror.
 We try not to do things like turn on the lights, pick her up, move her to another room, talk to her loudly, or try to get her to do anything out of the ordinary.
 Because most times, when kids have night terrors, they are entirely unaware they have them in the first place.
 So changing their environment into something different will only confuse them more.
-Instead, we have learned to simply sit beside her, on the bed, just so she knows we are there, and that she is safe to go back to sleep.
+Instead, we have learned to sit beside her, on the bed, just so she knows we are there, and that she is safe to go back to sleep.

 5. Natural Calming Remedies

 Most times, night terrors are simply a stage of life that they will grow out of.
 Our daughter is now three and a half, and the night terrors have significantly decreased over the years.
 However, it’s always great to know how to handle yourself, and your child, during situations like these.